CentOS-PaaS-SIG/linchpin/docs/source/simple_pinfile.rst

 Resource Definitions
 ++++++++++++++++++++

 Within a resource group, multiple resource definitions can exist.
 In many cases, there are desires for two different resources to be provisioned within a resource group.
 In this example, there is only one.
 Each provider has its own constraints for what is required.
 There are some common fields, however.
-In the example above, there is name\ :sup:`9`\ and role\ :sup:`10`\, and count\ :sup:`11`\.
+In the example above, there is name\ :sup:`9`\, role\ :sup:`10`\, and count\ :sup:`11`\.

 .. note:: The role relates to the ansible role used to perform provisioning.
 In this case, that's the *dummy_node* role.
-But many providers have multiple roles within a resource.
+But many providers have multiple roles.

 Definitions help, but lets see it in :doc:`action <simple_up>`.